British Memorial School: Early years (1929-1933)

 The school's annual report of 1929 stated that four of the children understood English fluently when it opened.
 The Times reported that the children 'were all now receiving an English education and were being brought up as British citizens, to the intense relief of their parents'.
 The eighth annual report published in 1937 mentioned of the 17 new pupils seven spoke no English at all.
 Although the reports add that teachers found the children were able to learn English quickly.
 The report of 1939 stated with regard to language that 'the school enforced rigidly the rule that no language but English might be used in school time'.

 Prior to the British school, the children attended local Belgian schools.
 The Times reported that this meant, 'they can neither learn their native language nor keep in touch with their national Church'.

 The school was built by Etonians at a cost of £2,000 with the promise of £200 towards its upkeep.

 London County Council lent two teachers to the venture, Harry and Kathleen Morris.
 The school was founded on 'modern lines' with individual desks and chairs for each child.
 The War Graves Commission arranged for children from outlying areas to access the facility by omnibus and tram.
 Dr. Nan Roberts of the War Graves Commission also gave the children regular health checks.

 Parents paid 150 Belgian Francs a year, the same as they would pay to a Belgian school.
 An appeal was launched to the public schools of Britain to fund the £10 per head annual cost of each child's schooling.
 The school needed £800 a year to cover its expenses, such as teacher's pay.

 In August 1929 the school was educating 43 boys and 33 girls.
 This rose to 93 children by October 1929 with a further 16 turned away due to lack of resources.
 Honorary Secretary of the school Lieutenant-General Sir William Pulteney appealed for donations to help meet the demand for places.
 King George V took out a £20 annual subscription in support of the school.
 A sizable donation was made by Sir Charles Wakefield of £500.
 It was Sir Charles who was the driving force in the preservation of 'Lone Tree Crater' at Spanbroekmolen.
 The crater left by a British mine was to be preserved as a 'pool of peace'.
-A further £500 pounds was given annually by the War Graves Commission.
+A further £500 was given annually by the War Graves Commission.